 At the risk of appearing less professional, I decided on the latter, but not before jotting this down on a piece of paper on my desk:

-Glenn Berkenkamp is a writer, teacher, mystic, a grounded free-thinker, a lover of life, a son, a brother, an ex-bodybuilder, and a forever student of self and soul.
+Glenn Berkenkamp is a writer, teacher, mystic, a grounded free-thinker, a lover of life, a son, a brother, an ex-bodybuilder, a transformational speaker, and a forever student of self and soul.

 I will use this as the starting point for what I will now share.